 From September 2020, all our buildings are open again.

-PLEASE NOTE: At least until 7 February, some restrictions will temporarily apply.
+PLEASE NOTE: At least until 26 April (more information will follow afterwards), some restrictions will temporarily apply.
 Read the update of 15 December to find out what they are.
-Because of the curfew the buildings of the Rotterdam University of Applied Sciences will close at 19.00 hrs, and activities that were planned in the evening will be rescheduled for the daytime.
+Because of the curfew the buildings of the Rotterdam University of Applied Sciences will close at 20.00 hrs, and activities that were planned in the evening will be rescheduled for the daytime.
 Your study programme will inform you further about the changes.